Stay organized with collections Save and categorize content based on your preferences.

 Limitations on renaming tables

-• If you want to rename a table that has data streaming into it, you must stop the streaming and wait for BigQuery to indicate that streaming is not in use.
+• If you want to rename a table that has data streaming into it, you must stop the streaming, commit any pending streams, and wait for BigQuery to indicate that streaming is not in use.

-• A table can usually be renamed within 72 hours of the last streaming operation, but it might take longer.
+• While a table can usually be renamed 5 hours after the last streaming operation, it might take longer.

 • You can't concurrently rename a table and run a DML statement on that table.